holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/06_fsas/lesson_plan.md

     - Show me running it
     - Explain what the issues are
 - Find the bugs!
+    - What are techniques we can use to debug?
+        - Adding types
+        - Unit tests
+        - `print()` statements
+            - Often the most useful
+        - Guarded breakpoints
 - Download from schoology
     - Go!

+##### Homework

+- Finish debugging and get program working
+- Data structures problem set

 ### Resources